| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Data is processed within 24 hours or in line with requirements.

-• The EAMS is integrated with asset performance and/or condition monitoring systems to import data automatically.
+| The EAMS uses technology to provide real-time information: • The EAMS is integrated with asset performance and/or condition monitoring systems to import data automatically.

 • Technology (e.g. barcode scanners) are used to reduce data capturing time.